Dr Gillian Harrison

 I am an experienced transport policy researcher, with a committed professional interest in low carbon vehicle technologies and sustainable mobility.
 My specialisms include system dynamics modelling, data analysis, electric vehicles, automobility, emissions, policy appraisal and social equity.

 I have six years of business experience in environmental management, project and data co-ordination (in the UK water industry), hold a MSc/PhD in low carbon technologies (modelling, policy and ethics of low carbon vehicles) and spent three years as a post-doctoral researcher for the European Commission, Joint Research Centre in electro-mobility modelling and policy advice.
 In this role, I was responsible for the development and application of the EC-JRC Powertrain Technology Transition Market Agent Model (PTTMAM), a state-of-the-art system dynamics model representing all 28 EU member states.
 During this time I contributed to five European research projects and to the development of the Alternative Fuel Infrastructure Directive.
-Since April 2017, I have been employed as a Post-Doctoral Research Fellow at the Institute for Transport Studies, supporting EU Horizon 2020 and UK funded projects on automated & connected vehicles and mobile phone travel apps.
+Since April 2017, I have been employed as a Post-Doctoral Research Fellow at the Institute for Transport Studies, supporting EU Horizon 2020 and UK funded projects on automated & connected vehicles, mobile phone travel apps, new and emerging forms of data for mobility policy, and modelling and governance of new mobility services.

 I have published papers in numerous peer-reviewed journals, presented at a variety of international conferences, organised interdisciplinary workshops and mini-conferences, and acted as a reviewer for both international journals and conferences.
 More recently I have gained experience in lecturing and PhD supervision.
 I am a member of the European Association of Transport, sitting on a programme committee for their annual European Transport Conference and the System Dynamics Society, acting as secretary to their Transportation Special Interest Group.